-After a long day of exploring Yangshuo, you're going to want a place to sleep and rest!
-Housing is another thing that can get snatched up, so when you book your transportation, also book this.
+After a long day of exploring Yangshuo, you're going to want a place to sleep and rest.
+Housing is another thing that can get snatched up during busy times, so when you book your transportation, also book this.

 Not sure the best place to stay?
 Here's a few tips comparing different options.

 Just because Beijing and The Terracotta Warriors will have larger crowds, it doesn't mean you can't visit them.
 Just be smart when visiting.

 Have a meeting the night before with your group and choose a time you are leaving, where you will go, and how you will get there.
 This will help you move quickly and not lose time by making plans the day of.
 Don't waste the morning trying to decide what everyone want's to do that day; plan it ahead.

 Think about when the busiest times of the day will be and avoid those times- crowds generally don't start gathering until 11 AM.
 Going early in the morning or later at night are the best times to visit an attraction - and the best time to take pictures because of the gorgeous light.

 Tourists will want to sleep in so beat the rush and get up bright and early.
 It's a small sacrifice for what you'll be able to see.
 Waking up before sunrise and getting places right before they open will be worth it.